Nathan2Warren/FANG_Sentiment_Serverless/README.md

 # Serverless NLP Pipeline

 This repository hosts a serverless NLP pipeline used to analyze sentiment.
-It consists of two lambda functions: producer and consumer.
+It consists of two lambda functions: *producer* and *consumer*.

 ### Producer
 - This lambda function will read from a DyanmoDB table and send values to SQS.
 A trigger will need to be set up for this, I made it invoke every minute.